readingpractice/readingpractice.github.io/book.md

 collections, herbals, and prognostications.
 These were the books English people read from around the turn of the fifteenth century to the close of the sixteenth century when they wanted to attend to their health, manage the unpredictability of illness, or understand their place in the divinely-created universe.
-Before 1375 or so, this corpus of natural knowledge had largely been confined to monks or university clerics who could read the Latin in which most medieval medicine and science was written.
+Before 1375 or so, this corpus of natural knowledge had largely circulated among monks or university clerics who could read the Latin in which most medieval medicine and science was written.
 To be sure, ordinary people outside the church tended wounds and watched the stars just as often as did learned monks, but their knowledge (though we would call it experiential or observational) was afforded very little status within medieval culture.